frenesim/schema_to_scaffold/README.md

 ## Installation ##

-We assume you have rubygems-bundler installed, just type:
+Assuming that you have rubygems-bundler installed, just type:

     gem install schema_to_scaffold